 With hemolytic anemia, RBCs are destroyed at an accelerated rate and the person affected becomes pale and fatigued (anemic) as their capacity for providing oxygen to their body decreases.
 In severe cases of RBC destruction, jaundice can also be present.
 Most of these episodes are self-limiting, but if a large number of RBCs are destroyed and the body cannot replace them fast enough, then the affected person may require a blood transfusion.
 This condition can be fatal if not treated.
 A small percentage of those affected with G6PD deficiency may experience chronic anemia.

 A blood sample is obtained by inserting a needle into a vein in the arm, by fingerstick, or by heelstick (newborns).

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.

 Another article, Follow That Sample, provides a glimpse at the collection and processing of a blood sample and throat culture.

 Is any test preparation needed to ensure the quality of the sample?

 Generally, no test preparation is needed.
-However, if the individual is experiencing an episode in which symptoms of hemolytic anemia are acute, it is advised to postpone testing until the crisis has passed.
+However, if the individual is experiencing an episode with symptoms of acute hemolytic anemia, it is advised to postpone testing for several weeks after the crisis has passed.